DevExpress-Examples/reporting-winforms-load-missing-fonts-from-google/README.md

 You can use the `e.RequestedFont` and `e.ActualFont` properties to identify fonts in the application.
 To add a missing font to the `DXFontRepository` before document generation begins, prepare a byte array that contains font data and pass it to `e.FontFileData`.

+> [!Important]
+> You need a personal developer API key to use the code from the example.
+See [Developer API](https://developers.google.com/fonts/docs/developer_api).
+> Add the API key to `apiKey` variable in the [FontCollectorService.cs](./CS/LoadMissingFonts/FontCollectorService.cs#L19) file before you launch the example.

 ## Files to Review

 - [FontCollectorService.cs](./CS/LoadMissingFonts/FontCollectorService.cs)